Mona-Alzahrani/SelectiveMV/README.md

 ## Results:
 ### Quantitative Results:
+The classification accuracy results of the proposed models using the ModelNet40v1 and ModelNet40v2 datasets when the models trained for 30 epochs are summarized in the bellow Table.
+This table presents the outcomes of various experiments conducted under different settings.
+It is worth noting that the proposed approach achieves the best results, an Overall Accuracy (OA) of 83.63% and Average Accuracy (AA) of 83.63%, when only a single view is used for classifying 3D objects.
+This is observed when the pre-trained ResNet-152 model is employed for feature extraction, and the FCN is used as the classifier, trained with 12 views from ModelNet40v1 dataset (model M13).
+Additionally, when the same feature extractor is trained with 20 views from the ModelNet40v2 dataset, the proposed approach with the FCL classifier demonstrates competitive performance, achieving an OA of 83.7%, but with an AA of 80.39% (model M15).

 The classification accuracy of our proposed model on ModelNet40v1 and ModelNet40v2 datasets is rendered as 12 views and 20 views for each object, respectively.
 Each model is trained for 30 epochs.
 The best results are shown in bold and underlined:
   <p align="center">
     <img align="center" src="/images/allResults.png">
   </p>

+Aso, we investigate the effect of shape representation on the classification of a single view for rendering 3D objects.
+We utilized the ModelNet40v2 dataset for this experiment, with 12 views per 3D object.
+However, each 3D object was rendered using the [Phong shading technique](https://dl.acm.org/doi/pdf/10.1145/280811.280980).
+Shading techniques have been demonstrated to improve performance in models such as [MVDAN](https://link.springer.com/article/10.1007/s00521-021-06588-1) and [MVCNN](https://openaccess.thecvf.com/content_eccv_2018_workshops/w18/html/Su_A_Deeper_Look_at_3D_Shape_Classifiers_ECCVW_2018_paper.html).
+The rendered views were grayscale images with dimensions of 224*224 pixels and black backgrounds, as depicted in the bellow Figure.
+The camera's field of view was adjusted so that the image canvas tightly encapsulated the 3D object.

 Results of the proposed model with shading as rendering technique:
   <p align="center">
     <img align="center" src="/images/shadedResults.png">